 Step 1.
 Choose Your Route: RCH or Exam

-Momentarily continuing to liken the FPC and/or CPP license recertification process to a long, winding road with various offshoots, it should be noted that there are two main thoroughfares — that is, two primary methods for completing the renewal process.
+Momentarily, we can continue comparing the FPC and/or CPP license recertification process to a long, winding road with various offshoots.
+And in that sense, you should note that there are two main thoroughfares.
+That is, two primary methods for completing the renewal process.
 Payroll professionals can opt to maintain their certification by means of:

 - Continuing professional education